doekenorg/decorate-php/README.md

 composer global require doekenorg/decorate-php
 ```

-*__Notice__: it says `global` in the command!*
+*__Notice__: This is a global plugin, so don't forget `global` in the command!*

 ## Usage

-You can create a decorator in any composer enabled project.
-The plugin adds a `decorate` command to your `composer`
+The plugin adds a `decorate` command to your `composer` instance.
+It needs a source class (the interface you want to
-instance.
-It needs a source class (the interface you want to decorate) and a target class.
-You can optionally provide
+decorate) and a target class.
+You can optionally provide the name of the variable it uses for the next class.
+Currently,
-the name of the variable it uses for the inner class.
+the plugin only works for composer projects.

 ### Create a new decorator